-Bookmaking software works by providing frontend and backend interfaces that allow individuals to run their own sportsbooks.
-PayPerHead, as an example, offers a full suite betting platform.
+Bookmaking software works by providing frontend and backend interfaces that allow individuals to run their sportsbooks.
+PayPerHead, as an example, offers a complete suite betting platform.

 Bookies send their clients to the platform so players can make wagers.
-Bettors create their own accounts, use a financial transaction system to deposit money, and then wager on the same sports betting options available to a player through William Hill or another online betting institution.
+Bettors create their accounts, use a financial transaction system to deposit money, and then wager on the same sports betting options available to players through William Hill or another online betting institution.

-On the backend, bookies use the same financial transaction system to make payouts or collect.
+Bookies use the same financial transaction system to make payouts or collect on the backend.
 Through dashboards, bookmakers can maintain their client bases.
 They can also take specific wagers off the board, change betting lines, and run their sportsbooks based on reports.

 Some financial transaction systems have become incredibly robust.
-PayPerHead allows players and bookmakers to provide transactions in both fiat currency and BTC.
+PayPerHead allows players and bookmakers to provide fiat currency and BTC transactions.

 Why are individual sportsbook owners gaining customers?

-The U.S. sports shutdown shocked the industry but many individual bookies have managed to thrive.
-One of the reasons is because of how most bookies run their businesses.
+The U.S. sports shutdown shocked the industry, but many individual bookies have managed to thrive.
+One of the reasons is how most bookies run their businesses.

-Bookmakers that use pph services provide wagering to a small group of sports bettors.
-Those sports bettors don't play with anyone else.
-They also are often casual bettors, which means they will wager on online casino games, with live dealers, and on horse races in digital racebooks.
+Bookmakers that use PPH services provide wagering to a small group of sports bettors.
+Those sports bettors don’t play with anyone else.
+They are often casual bettors, which means they will wager on online casino games with live dealers and horse races in digital racebooks.

 Pay Per Head said live dealer casino handle grew 317% from January to the end of May.
 The trend started before the Covid-19 Crisis.
 But it hit peak growth during the crisis.